Abinash1508/Library-Management-System-using-SQL/README.md

 	and
 	datediff(day,ist.issued_date,cast(getdate() as date))>30
 ```

-## Description: Write a CTAS query to create a new table that lists each member and the books they have issued but not returned within 30 days.
-The table should include: The number of overdue books.
-The total fines, with each day's fine calculated at $0.50.
-The number of books issued by each member.
-The resulting table should show: Member ID Number of overdue books Total fines

 ## Reports
 Database Schema: Detailed table structures and relationships.
 Data Analysis: Insights into book categories, employee salaries, member registration trends, and issued books.
-## Summary Reports: Aggregated data on high-demand books and employee performance.
+## Summary Reports:
+Aggregated data on high-demand books and employee performance.
 ## Conclusion
 This project demonstrates the application of SQL skills in creating and managing a library management system.
 It includes database setup, data manipulation, and advanced querying, providing a solid foundation for data management and analysis.